 Tendring

 § This page gives an overview of the Tendring local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ Tendring is a coastal district in north-east Essex, centred on the seaside resort of Clacton-on-Sea, with its pier, beaches, and holiday facilities.
 Other coastal towns include Walton-on-the-Naze, with its sandy beaches and nature reserves, and Harwich, a historic port town with maritime heritage.
 Inland villages and countryside contrast with the busy coast, and the district’s peninsular geography means it is surrounded by water on three sides, bordered by the North Sea, River Stour, and River Colne.
 Its coastline, historic towns, and seaside attractions make it a diverse and distinctive district.

-The administrative boundary of Tendring can be viewed on OpenStreetMap: District Boundary of Tendring.
+The administrative boundary of Tendring can also be viewed on OpenStreetMap: District Boundary of Tendring.

 Key Facts about Tendring